Enable Azure Defender for SQL servers on machines

 Explore and investigate security alerts

-Azure Defender for SQL alerts are available in Security Center's alerts page, the resource's security tab, the Azure Defender dashboard, or through the direct link in the alert emails.
+Azure Defender for SQL alerts are available in Security Center's alerts page, the machine's security page, the Azure Defender dashboard, or through the direct link in the alert emails.

 To view alerts, select Security alerts from Security Center's menu and select an alert.